KevinFasusi/supplychainpy/README.md

 # Supplychainpy

-Supplychainpy is a Python library for supply chain analysis, modeling and simulation.
+Supplychainpy is a Python library for supply chain analysis, modelling and simulation.
+The library assists a workflow that is reliant on Excel and VBA.
+Quite often Demand Planners, Buyers, Supply Chain Analysts and BI Analysts have to create their tools in Microsoft Excel for one reason or another.
+In a perfect world, the ERP/MRP system would be sufficient, but this is not always the case.
+Some issues include:

+- Building reports and performing demand forecasts or planning inventory can become repetitive.
+- Visualisation tools are often platform dependent.

+It is the aim of this library to:

+- Alleviate the reliance on Excel.
+- Free up the analysts from some of the most mundane tasks of building tools.
+- Provide a space for innovation and implementing advancements in the domain.
+- leverage the robust and extensible Python ecosystem.

 The library is currently in early stages of development, so not ready for use in production.
 For quick exploration, please see the **Quick Guide** below.

 ## Quick Install